J. W. Comer: Civil War service

 Comer was injured during the Battle of Atlanta and was rescued from the battlefield by his body servant, Burrell.
-Body servants were slaves who were often brought into battle by those who claimed their ownership.
+Body servants were slaves who were often brought into battle by Confederate soldiers.
 Burrell, who was only 16 at the time, took Comer to a bateau and rowed him down the Chattahoochee River to Columbus, Georgia, a distance of almost 260 miles.
 Comer's mother met them there and took Comer and Burrell to Spring Hill where Comer recuperated.
-Comer maintained throughout the war that Burrell was a "Negro", not a Confederate soldier.
-Modern historians have described the relationship between black soldiers in the Confederacy and their masters as complex, but "...clearly was not a soldier-soldier relationship."
+Comer himself noted that Burrell was a slave and not a soldier.
 Following the war, Burrell received a pension from the State of Alabama.

 Following his recuperation, Comer rejoined his company in North Carolina.
 Comer was the last officer left in his company when it surrendered to Union forces.
 He had been promoted to Captain shortly before the surrender, but the commission was not processed before the war ended.

 Election riot of 1874

 Comer played a prominent role in the Election Riot of 1874.
 The White League, a paramilitary group opposed to equal rights for newly emancipated African Americans in the southern United States, attacked a polling place in Spring Hill.
 The son, Willie Kells, of the Republican Federal Judge presiding over the elections, Judge Elias M. Kells, was shot and killed in a melee that took place in the county courthouse.
 The White League was attempting to prevent any more Republican candidates from being elected into office by the majority black, Republican electorate of Barbour County.

 Following their invasion of nearby Eufaula, the White League stormed the polling place in Spring Hill and destroyed the ballot box.
 The League effectively led a coup d'etat in Barbour County as they removed all Republican officials from public office and installed Democrats instead.

 Legend holds that Comer, who was involved in the assault on the Spring Hill polling place, spared the life of Judge Kells, who, rather than his son, was the intended target of the mob, after the judge made the Masonic sign to Comer.